 No, on paper What We Do In The Shadows does not sound like a masterpiece.
 But it is, because it is helmed by two of the funniest people in New Zealand: Taika Waititi and Jemaine Clement.
 Taika’s the director/actor/comic genius injecting his unique brand of humour into everything from that’s tender coming of age films like Boy and Hunt for the Wilderpeople, to high octane blockbusters like Thor: Ragnarok.
 Jemaine is one half of comedy-duo Flight of the Concords, who got famous for singing songs about Hiphopopotamuses and Rhymenoceroses.

 While What We Do In The Shadows was made on a slim budget of $1.6 million USD, it made $6.9 million, received massive critical success and a cult following.
 So it’s not surprising that the film is getting a spin off TV series.
 And a separate American TV show that reportedly sees the vampires relocate to the States, and a sequel focussed on the vampires’ arch-enemies, the werewolves, called We’re Wolves, which is a perfect name.
-Basically, Taika and Jemaine are creating their very own Marvel universe and we’re all just living in it.
+Basically, Taika Waititi is creating his very own Marvel universe and we’re all just living in it.

 That’s part of the reason why it’s so great to have a trailer for the new spinoff, Wellington Paranormal.
-The mockumentary centres on the two fumbling cops from WWDITS, documenting (/mockumenting?) them investigating a series of unusual paranormal activities, and getting stuck on fences.
-While Taika and Jemaine don’t star, it’s still heavy on their hallmark dry humour.
+The mockumentary centers on the two fumbling cops from WWDITS, documenting (/mockumenting?) them investigating a series of unusual paranormal activities, and getting stuck on fences.
+While Taika and Jemaine don’t star, it’s still heavy on their hallmark dry humor.